Skip to main content

 • Don’t run extension cords under carpets, through doorways, or in places where furniture may damage them.

-• Keep outdoor connections above ground, away from water, and plug into a ground fault-protected outlets.
+• Keep outdoor connections above ground, away from water, and plug into a ground fault-protected outlet.

 Home fire safety tips for the holidays